top of page

 CSA Membership

 A member of a Community Supported Agriculture (CSA) program purchases a share of a farmer's harvest at the beginning of the season.
 With that arrangement, the farmer can buy seeds and other supplies that they may need to start the growing season.
-In return, you receive a weekly basket of produce or bouquet of flowers.
-An accompanying newsletter includes cooking tips, suggested recipes, and updates about what's happening at the farm.
+In return, you receive a weekly share of produce.
+An accompanying email includes cooking tips, suggested recipes, and updates about what's happening at the farm.

 20210515_142751_edited_edited.jpg

 A Community Supported Agriculture (CSA) program is a relationship between our farm and you.
 By becoming members of this CSA, you will receive a portion of the farm’s harvest.
 A vegetable CSA provides produce every week to feed approximately 1 - 2 people.
-You can choose from our 3 different Vegetable CSA periods, each of which run for 9 weeks.
-(You can choose all 3 as well!)
+For the 2025 season you can choose from our 2 different Vegetable CSA periods, each of which run for 11 weeks.
+(You can both seasons as well!)

 Each week, you are given a list of 2 - 6 veggies that you will see in your bag as well as several items that you can choose from (usually 2 - 6 optional choices, for a total of 7 to 9).
 As a part of the optional list of produce, I will be offering fruit and some vegetables, like brussel sprouts, broccoli, and potatoes from McCleaf's Orchard.
 We also offer specialty mushrooms grown from The Garden International, a small urban mushroom grower out of Beltsville, MD.

-• The Summer CSA begins June 21st and ends August 23rd (we skip the week of July 5th)
+• The Summer CSA begins the weekend of June 20th/21st and ends August 29th/30th

-• The Fall CSA starts August 30th and concludes November 1st (we skip the weekend of 9/13)
+• The Fall CSA starts September 12th/13th and concludes November 21st/22nd

-Pricing is $290 per season, or about $32 per week .
-Discounts are offered if you sign up for all three seasons.
+Pricing is $350 per season, or about $32 per week .
+Discounts are offered if you pay for both seasons upfront.

 • Summer: Tomatoes, Cucumbers, Garlic, Ground Cherries, Lettuce, Yard-long beans, Basil, Microgreens, and Blueberries